ziyan036/CCRNet/README.md

 # CCRNet
-Official implementation of the CCRNet.
+Official implementation will be released upon acceptance of the paper.